alisaifee/coredis/docs/source/compatibility.rst

 ZCOUNT
 ******

-Count the members in a sorted set with scores within the given values
+Returns the count of members in a sorted set that have scores within a range.

 - Documentation: `ZCOUNT <https://redis.io/commands/zcount>`_
 - Implementation: :meth:`~coredis.Redis.zcount`